2024 Digital Marketing Benchmarks by Marketing Tatctic and Activity

 Expected Conversion Ratios for Truck Wraps

 Truck wraps are a vibrant and eye-catching form of mobile advertising, transforming your fleet into attention-grabbing billboards on wheels.
-But measuring the success of a truck wrap campaign requires a different approach than traditional online metrics.
+However, measuring the success of a truck wrap campaign requires a different approach than traditional online metrics.
 Here are the top 10 critical metrics, KPIs, and expected conversion ratios to track for your truck wrap campaigns:

 1. Impressions: This measures the number of people who see your wrapped truck.
 While precise data can be challenging to obtain, estimate by calculating your daily route mileage, average traffic volume, and viewable area of the wrap.
 Aim for millions of impressions over the lifespan of your truck wrap campaign.

 2. Recall Rate: This measures the percentage of people who remember seeing your truck wrap after a certain period.
-Conduct surveys or track online mentions to gauge recall rate.
+Conduct surveys or track online mentions to gauge the recall rate.
 Aim for a recall rate above 20% to indicate your wraps are making a lasting impression.

 3. Brand Awareness: Track online mentions of your brand, website traffic from wrap-related sources, and social media engagement to assess your wrap’s impact on brand awareness.
 Look for a noticeable increase in these metrics during and after your campaign.